 Materials that can cause a fire

 Burning plastic, cardboard, wrapping paper, trash, or a Christmas tree in your fireplace is a no-no. Plastics release toxic chemicals that can damage your fireplace, chimney, and your wood stove.
 Furthermore, it is terrible for your health.
-When burned inside the fireplace, a Christmas tree is likely to start a chimney fire because of the needle sparks.
+When burned inside the fireplace, a Christmas tree will likely start a chimney fire because of the needle sparks.

 Extinguish fire completely